Nikki Hudman is an Experienced, Compassionate Child Custody Attorney

 Law Office of Nikki Hudman can help you work with your child’s parent to come up with a parenting schedule that is in the best interests of your child and suits both your needs.
 This way, you can both have input over custody and visitation without having to go to court.

-What Factors Can Affect Child Support?
+What Factors Can Affect Child Support Decisions?

 As with custody, Texas courts consider the child’s best interests when determining child support.
 The judge will consider several factors, such as: